ultralytics/ultralytics/docs/guides/raspberry-pi.md

 ## Quick Start with YOLOv5

-This section outlines how to set up YOLOv5 on a Raspberry Pi 3 or 4 with a Pi Camera.
+This section outlines how to set up YOLOv5 on a Raspberry Pi with a Pi Camera.
 These steps are designed to be compatible with the libcamera camera stack introduced in Raspberry Pi OS Bullseye.

 ### Install Necessary Packages